David-Mhatre/David_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/xJU1WLDTIho" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-For my starter project, I created the useless machine a machine that as soon as you click the switch an arm comes out an turns the switch back off it uses a PCB to connect the switch a battery pack and a motor one difficult thing about this project was getting all of the soldering correct and flush with the PCB becase if it wasn't the project would still run but parts wouldn't work.
+For my first project, I made the useless machine, a machine that when you click the switch, an arm comes out and turns the switch off; it uses a PCB to link the switch, a battery pack, and a motor; and it uses a PCB to connect the switch, a battery pack, and a motor.
+One of the most challenging aspects of this project was ensuring that all of the soldering was accurate and flush with the PCB, since if it wasn't, the project would still function but portions would not work.

 <!---
 ```c++